Titan-C/slaveparticles/docs/slaveparticles.rst

    \ket{n_f=0,S^z = +1/2}

-It is important to note that the spin-$1/2$ variable has nothing to do with the actual spin of the particle.
-Spins are treated independently and the spin-$1/2$ variable is just to give the presence of the particle.
+It is important to note that the spin-$1/2$ variable has nothing to do with the actual spin of the particle, it is only a label.
+The slave spin-$1/2$ variable is introduced for every fermion species to give the presence of the particle, as such slave spins are also labeled with a spin index, $S^z_{\sigma}$.
 To exemplify this, the orbital base $\{\ket{\emptyset}, \ket{\uparrow}, \ket{\downarrow}, \ket{\uparrow
 \downarrow}\}$ is written in this extended Hilbert space as: